inkjet/flask-aws-tutorial/README.md

 https://medium.com/@rodkey/deploying-a-flask-application-on-aws-a72daba6bb80

-It's an app that writes and reads from a database.
-Nothing earth shattering, but good for an intro to Flask.
+It's a simple Flask app that writes and reads from a database.
 It uses Amazon RDS for the database backend, but you can make things even simpler and use a local DB.

 To tool around with the app directly, here's a quickstart guide.